-The Excel VAR function returns the variance of a sample set of values from a population.
+The Excel VAR function returns the sample variance of a supplied set of values.

 The syntax of the function is:

 You can enter up to 254 number arguments to the Var function in current versions of Excel (Excel 2007 and later), but you can only enter up to 30 number arguments in Excel 2003.

-Note that the Var function is used when calculating the variance for a sample of a population (eg. if your data set records the individual heights of a sample of UK males).
+Note that the Var function calculates the sample variance - i.e. the variance for a sample of a population.
 If you are calculating the variance for an entire population, you need to use the Excel Varp or the Excel Var.P function.